uavaustin/docs.uavaustin.org/guides/image-rec/src/convolution-neural-networks/convolutional-neural-networks.md

 ## Filters

-A convolutional filter extracts features from a given input and is motivated by the idea of efficient (or sparse) parameter sharing.
+A convolutional filter extracts features from a given input and is motivated by the idea of efficient (or sparse) parameter sharing during signal analysis (cross correlation).
 For now, think of features as abstract components of an image that make sense to the model.
 When we see a human face, we instinctually recognize features, but the computer might see different ones.
 The following is an example of a _convolutional filter_ applied to an input matrix.

 ![CNN](../img/filter.png)